-Theresa has been running her philanthropy consultancy for nearly 20 years, following a decade working as a senior director with Save the Children and ActionAid UK.
+Theresa has been running her philanthropy consultancy for over 25 years, following a decade working as a senior director with Save the Children and ActionAid UK.

-Her clients have come from a number of sectors, with a major focus on the arts, heritage and higher education.
+Her extensive list of clients have come from a number of sectors, with a major focus on the arts, heritage, health and higher education.
 In each case she has a personal affinity with the cause or a personal connection to those involved.
 In the arts and heritage field Theresa’s involvement has included devising capital campaigns for a range of organisations, from start-ups such as Handel House to global institutions such as Tate Modern.
 She has also offered consultancy on major strategic and business planning for The Wordsworth Trust and offered guidance on the potential for very significant donors for The National Trust.
-Theresa has provided mentoring support and strategic guidance for clients including The National Gallery, The British Museum, Streetwise Opera, The British Library and Lambeth Palace Library.
+Theresa has provided mentoring support and strategic guidance for clients including The National Gallery, The British Museum, Streetwise Opera, The British Library and Lambeth Palace Library as well as a number of small and new institutions.
 Higher education clients have included Kings College London, the Warburg Institute and the History and Policy Unit within the University of London.
 Guys and St Thomas’ Hospital is among clients in the health sector.
-In international development, Theresa has been working with Bioversity International since 2006 on a range of issues related to the development of private sector fundraising.
+In international development, from 2006 Theresa worked for several years with Bioversity International on a range of issues related to the development of private sector fundraising.

-From major national institutions to small niche organisations, Theresa applies the same commitment and rigour.
+From major national institutions to small niche organisations, Theresa applies the same commitment, rigour and empathy.

 Alongside her consultancy work, Theresa became the founder director of Philanthropy UK in 2001, a post she held until 2004.